privacy-tech-lab/gpc-web-crawler/README.md

 [4.
 Thank You!](#4-thank-you)

 ## 1. Selenium OptMeowt Crawler

-Selenium OptMeowt Crawler is a crawler for analysis functionality of [OptMeowt](https://github.com/privacy-tech-lab/gpc-web-crawler).
-It automatically runs [OptMeowt Analysis mode](https://github.com/privacy-tech-lab/gpc-optmeowt/tree/v4.0.1/#4-analysis-mode-firefox-only) on all the given sites of the input csv file in Firefox.
-The crawler is implemented using [Selenium](https://www.selenium.dev/).
+The Selenium OptMeowt Crawler is a crawler implemented using [Selenium](https://www.selenium.dev/) that analyzes sites using the [OptMeowt analysis extension](https://github.com/privacy-tech-lab/gpc-web-crawler/tree/main/gpc-analysis-extension).
+More details about analysis functionality can be found [here](https://github.com/privacy-tech-lab/gpc-web-crawler/edit/main/README.md#optmeowt-analysis-extension).

 ## 2. Development